October 11, 2023 | 8 min read

 How much of my super contribution is tax deductible?

 Personal super contributions—those made from money you’ve already paid tax on such as savings or your take-home pay—may be tax deductible.
-If you are eligible, these contributions can be claimed against your assessable income when you lodge your tax return.
+If you are eligible, these contributions can be claimed against your taxable income when you lodge your tax return.

 Do super contributions reduce taxable income?